CRPride's mission is to create opportunities for awareness, inclusivity and visibility of LGBTQIA+ within our community.

-The GLRC of Cedar Rapids was formed in 1992 by a group of 30 dedicated Cedar Rapids citizens to maintain a free space for GLB people to meet, socialize and have access to resources.
-The GLRC stood for The Gay and Lesbian Resource Center of Cedar Rapids and the mission of the early group was to gather books, movies and information about GLB people and make it available to the public.
+In 1992 a group of 30 dedicated Cedar Rapids citizens formed the GLRC of Cedar Rapids.
+Their mission was to gather books, movies and information about GLB people and make it available to the public.
+The group maintained a free space for GLB people to meet, socialize and have access to resources.
 The group offered the local population and visitors to the area a listing of GLB friendly businesses and non-profits.

 The locations varied from year to year and were rented as available from local organizations.
 The group members and community volunteers took turns maintaining the space and making it available almost daily for gatherings and walk in traffic.
 The group held fundraisers, including an annual picnic and flag football tournament to raise money for purchasing resources and renting the space.
 The center also maintained an open phone line, shared in cycles by the members, to field calls and answer questions.
 A newsletter was published and mailed on a quarterly basis and distributed to local establishments.
 It included a calendar of events and articles of local and national interest.
 It also contained advertising from local businesses and organizations.

 In response to national pride days becoming popular and the community enjoying the social outings, the first Gay Pride Day in Cedar Rapids was held in June 1995.
 The event was held in conjunction with other Gay Pride Celebrations in the United States.
 The GLRC’s mission expanded from running the center to sponsoring and organizing Cedar Rapid’s annual gay pride celebration.
 In the early 2000’s it was becoming difficult for the group to maintain a brick and mortar space due to high rent costs and a steady decline of active volunteers.
 The onset of the internet also made the need for a single resource center obsolete.